Facts about Studying in Australia That Will Blow Your Mind

 There’s a reason why three of the World’s 10 Most Livable Cities 2018 are in Australia.
 In fact, Melbourne was at the top of that list for three years straight between 2015 and 2018.
 Along with Sydney and Adelaide, the city ranks high in education, economic stability, healthcare, culture, and infrastructure.
 Life here is quite relaxed with friendly locals and an efficient public transport system that’s easy on the pocket.

 Schools in Western Australia have taken to the waves to help reduce student anxiety and improve class performance.
 Even veterans use surfing to cope with PTSD and depression.
 With nearly 11,000 beaches to choose from, you’re never too far from the surf and sand.
 Why not make the most of this and learn to ride the waves?
 It sure beats a day at the gym!

 4. Coffee is Sacred

-The rumours are true – Aussies take their coffee very seriously.
+The rumors are true – Aussies take their coffee very seriously.
 So seriously, in fact, that even Frappuccino giants Starbucks has failed to crack the market, shutting down 60 of its original 84 outlets across the island.
-With over 10,000 operational cafés to choose from, the caffeine culture is alive and kicking.
+With over 10,000 operational cafes to choose from, the caffeine culture is alive and kicking.
 You’ll grow to love your morning cuppa, and probably become mates with your local barista.